anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 ![add-trace-and-optimize.png](add-trace-and-optimize.png)

 [^blend-shape]: BlendShape is the name of Shape Keys in Unity.
-Unity and Maya call them as Blend Shape, Blender calls them as Shape Key, Metasequoia and MMD call them as Morph.
+Unity and Maya call them as BlendShape, Blender calls them as Shape Key, Metasequoia and MMD call them as Morph.

 Merge Meshes to reduce # of Skinned Renderers {#merge-skinned-mesh}
 --